 Gabby pouted.
 ‘Why’re you such a rubbish sharer, Fleur?’

 ‘Greedy little bird,’ Fleur shot back.
-‘You’ve got enough sugar quills for a small school, you should be happy with those alone.’
+‘You’ve got enough sugar quills for a small school, you should be happy with those.’

 Maman looked up from her book.
-‘Lunch will be in an hour, ma cherie.
-If you want go watch the memories together, we’ll keep Gabrielle from mischief.’
+‘Lunch will be in an hour, ma Cherie.
+If you want to go watch the memories together, we’ll keep Gabrielle from mischief.’

-Fleur shot Gabby a broad smirk, then stood and lead Harry to the basement.
+Fleur shot Gabby a broad smirk, then stood and led Harry to the basement.
 I’m going to beat him at duelling.
 See if you’re so happy about being Triwizard Champion then, mon Cœur.

 ‘This seems an odd choice of place.’
 Harry glanced around the small room and out through the door at the racks of wine.
 ‘There aren’t an abundance of seats.’